 Natural content

-Notice how the second example includes the target keyword and variations like “beginner-friendly boots” naturally without feeling repetitive or forced.
+Notice how the second example uses the target keyword and related phrases naturally without repetition or force.

 It’s more readable, helpful, and engaging for the audience!